Configuring a High Availability Cluster

 Setup Sync Interface

 Before proceeding, the Sync interfaces on the cluster nodes must be configured.
-Sync IP Address Assignments lists the addresses to use for the Sync interfaces on each node.
+Sync Interface IP Address Assignments lists the addresses to use for the Sync interfaces on each node.

 1. Navigate to Interfaces and choose the interface to use on the SYNC port